voipnuggets/flux-generator/README.md

 - API compatibility for third-party UIs like Open WebUI
 - Unified server for both UI and API
 - Configurable network access modes

+## Optimized for Apple Silicon with MLX

+This repository utilizes the MLX framework, designed specifically for Apple Silicon, to provide optimized performance for Black Forest Flux and Stable Diffusion image generation.
+MLX leverages the unified memory architecture of Apple's M-series chips, enabling faster and more efficient computations.

+### Why MLX?

+* **Performance:** Experience significant speed improvements compared to other frameworks on Apple Silicon.
+* **Local Execution:** Run Stable Diffusion models locally on your Mac, ensuring data privacy and enabling offline use.
+* **Fine-Tuning:** MLX provides a great environment for fine-tuning models on apple silicon.

+For more examples of what MLX can do, check out the official mlx-examples repository: [https://github.com/ml-explore/mlx-examples](https://github.com/ml-explore/mlx-examples)

+This repository is designed to give apple silicon users a fast and easy way to generate images locally.

 ## UI Screenshots:
 ![Flux App UI](flux_app_ui.jpg)